iotmaker1/Cybersecurity-AIML/readme.md

 As the machine learning picks up these patterns it can predict a possibility of an attack progression based on services running on a linux system.
 It can then provide a risk assessment report with possible recommendations.

 In the example project that was carried out as part of IA645 Machine Learning for Cybersecurity at Eastern Michigan University, the team of four students worked on this project.

-Team - Aaron Liske, William Smith III, Mia Jones, Yogesh Chavarkar under guidance or professor Dr Omar Darwish.
+Team members:
+- Professor Dr Omar Darwish
+- Aaron Liske (Lead)
+- William Smith III
+- Mia Jones
+- Yogesh Chavarkar

 The data used for this experimental project was obtained from [logpai loghub repository](https://github.com/logpai/loghub).

 <strong> Details </strong>